Virginia

 A. 2021 record clearing laws – in general

-With enactment of HB 2113 and SB 1406, Virginia gained one of the more progressive record relief systems in the country, with a mixture of automatic and petition-based sealing, both for convictions generally and marijuana offenses specifically.
+With enactment of HB 2113 and SB1339, Virginia gained one of the more progressive record relief systems in the country, with a mixture of automatic and petition-based sealing, both for convictions generally and marijuana offenses specifically.
+Note that these laws have not yet gone into effect, and at the time of their enactment were scheduled for mid-2025.

-The general record relief legislation (HB 2113) includes five key provisions:
+The general record relief legislation includes five key provisions:

 1. Establishes a system of automatic sealing for misdemeanor non-convictions, nine types of misdemeanor convictions, and deferred dismissals for underage alcohol and marijuana possession.